RedHatInsights/quickstarts/docs/quickstarts/README.md

 A *quick start* is a set of step-by-step instructions and tasks presented in a side panel embedded in a product’s user interface.
 Quick starts can help users get started with a product, and they often provide guidance around installation and setup.
 Quick starts also allow users to quickly complete a task without the need to refer to external documentation.

-As quick starts should be brief and simple to follow, Red Hat recommends quick starts take no longer than 10 minutes for a user to complete, and have a maximum of 5 tasks (2-7 steps per task is a good length).
+Quick starts should be brief and simple to follow.
+Red Hat recommends quick starts take no longer than 10 minutes for a user to complete, and have a maximum of 5 tasks (2-7 steps per task is a good length).
 You can find more detailed guidelines in this guide under _Best practices for creating quick starts_.

 Use these steps to create quick starts for the Hybrid Cloud Console which have no content single-sourcing dependencies.
+You will create your quick start files in YAML.

+For information about creating a quick start using Asciidoc-formatted content instead, see the [contributor guide for Application Services](https://github.com/redhat-developer/app-services-guides/blob/main/CONTRIBUTING.adoc).

 **IMPORTANT**:
 The quickstarts content in this repository is not validated by the content team.
 We are working on defining a formal process.
 Please be aware that you might be required to update or change the content.

-You can read more about the quickstarts UI module in the official [Patternfly documentation](https://github.com/patternfly/patternfly-quickstarts/tree/main/packages/module#quick-starts-format).
+You can read more about the Patternfly quickstarts UI module in the official [Patternfly documentation](https://github.com/patternfly/patternfly-quickstarts/tree/main/packages/module#quick-starts-format).

 ## Preview tool